 NLM Strategic Planning

-A decade has passed since NLM issued the long-range plan under which it is currently operating, Charting the Course for the 21st Century: NLM's Long Range Plan 2006-2016.
+More than a decade has passed since NLM issued Charting the Course for the 21st Century: NLM's Long Range Plan 2006-2016.
 Significant advances in biomedical informatics, data science, precision medicine, open access to biomedical information, and changes in our country’s health systems, offer new directions and opportunities for scientific achievement.
 As the world’s largest biomedical library, the home of significant biomedical data resources and major infrastructure, and the designated NIH lead for data science and open science, the NLM aims to seize the opportunities afforded by these changes to more effectively convey health information and accelerate discovery and progress in biomedical research.
 NLM is committed to building a data infrastructure that will support the future of biomedical research.
+The 2017-2027 NLM strategic plan builds on and reshapes the goals and activities in the previous plan.

 As defined in the 1956 establishing legislation, the purpose of the NLM is to "assist the advancement of medical and related sciences and to aid the dissemination and exchange of scientific and other information important to the progress of medicine and to the public health," and its basic functions are to acquire, preserve, and make available materials pertinent to medicine (very broadly defined in the Act); to prepare and make available indexes, catalogs, and bibliographies of the materials; and to provide reference and research assistance.

 Our process will build on the report of the Advisory Committee to the Director of the National Institutes of Health (NIH) regarding the future of NLM (https://acd.od.nih.gov/nlm.htm) that followed the retirement of its long-time director, Dr. Donald Lindberg.
-With the appointment of its new Director, Dr. Patricia Flatley Brennan, and the launch of major data science and data intensive NIH initiatives, a strategic plan for NLM is both timely and propitious.
+With the appointment of Director Dr. Patricia Flatley Brennan and the launch of major data science and data intensive NIH initiatives, a strategic plan for NLM is both timely and propitious.

 1) Role of NLM in advancing data science, open science, and biomedical informatics